 Implementation of Goals

 Each teacher will regularly monitor progress toward his or her goals.
-If the teacher feels the goals need to be modified, the teacher should make an appointment with his or her appraiser to discuss individual progress toward his or her goals and/or obtain additional supports.
+If the teacher feels the goals need to be modified, the teacher should make an appointment with his or her appraiser.
+During the post-conference, goal progress may also be revisited at the discretion of the evaluator.
+At any time the teacher may schedule an appointment with his or her appraiser to discuss individual progress toward his or her goals or obtain additional support.

 The pre-conference will provide the teacher an opportunity to demonstrate his or her knowledge and skills for the planning domain and its correlating dimensions.
 The conference is primarily focused on the upcoming observation and what the teacher has planned to ensure that the instructional objective(s) are met.